robertdebock/ansible-role-ruby/README.md

-Role Name
+Ruby
 =========

-Provides X for your system.
+Provides Ruby for your system.

 Requirements
 ------------